dshieble/dshieble.github.io/_posts/2004-05-27-inspection-strategy.md

 It's often helpful to write non-goals alongside success criteria.
 For example, a non-goal for the "reduce customer onboarding exceptions" workstream might be "reduce customer onboarding exceptions that don't require Tier 2 support".

 Next, the leader needs to inspect the critical decisions, designs, and plans to achieve these success criteria.
 This can't be an exercise in micromanagement.
-The leader has the responsibility to harness, not stifle, the unique context held by the engineer with their hands on the keyboard.
+Leaders have the responsibility to harness, not stifle, the unique context held by the engineer with their hands on the keyboard.
 Success criteria should be somewhat prescriptive and tops down, but solutions must be bottoms up.

 When executed correctly this inspection can unveil cracks and inconsistencies in the initial set of success criteria.
 A critical detail - like the fact that only certain customer onboarding exceptions trigger Tier 2 support cases - may only reveal themselves after hours of poring over logs.
 At its best technical inspection is an iterative process of setting success criteria, inspecting solutions, and increasing the specificity of the success criteria.